Pallavighxsh/Outreach_2/README.md

 ⏸️ Resume Functionality (Highly Recommended)

 This scraper saves its progress to a file.
 If you stop the program with Ctrl+C, it will store the list of pages already visited and any contacts found so far.
 When you restart, the crawler will resume from the saved state, instead of starting over.

-This feature is not just convenient — it is recommended for safety.

-Sending too many requests to a site in one go can trigger rate-limiting or even temporary IP blocking.
+--- This feature is not just convenient but it is recommended for safety.
+Sending too many requests to a site in one go can trigger rate-limiting or even temporary IP blocking.  ----

 By using the resume functionality, you can: